 Has your blood pressure been creeping up?
 If so, you may be at decision time: Do you need medicine right now or can you get those numbers down with healthier habits?

 There isn't always a clear answer.
 A lot depends on how high your blood pressure is and your general health.
 Your age also plays a role.
-Learn how you and your doctor can figure out when lifestyle changes are enough and when she needs to pull out the prescription pad.
+Learn how you and your doctor can figure out when lifestyle changes are enough and when they need to pull out the prescription pad.

 Understand the Numbers

 The first step is to look at your numbers.
 Blood pressure is always shown with a top and bottom number -- like 130/90.

 The top number tells you the pressure when your heart beats.
 The bottom number lets you know the pressure between beats.

 Normal blood pressure is less than 120 and less than 80.
 If one or both of those numbers is higher, there's too much pressure in your arteries.
 It's like a tire pumped with too much air.
 Over time, the extra pressure can cause damage -- and raise your chances of heart disease, stroke, and kidney disease.